32blogby Studio Mitsu

 3. Under "System variables," find and select Path, then click Edit

-4. Click New and enter the path to your bin folder:
+4. Click New and enter:

 C:\ffmpeg\bin